-We promote Personal Development and work to provide opportunities for this our audiences and participants.
+We promote Personal Development and work to provide opportunities for our audiences and participants.

-And we know we cannot achieve our vision alone and so we work in genuine partnership and collaboration with organisations and individuals who share our values and aspirations.
+And we understand we can’t achieve all this alone, so we work in genuine partnership and collaboration with organisations and individuals who share our values and aspirations.

 Who We Work With